fargo-b/Investing/README.md

 # The Investing Repository
 The goal of this is to develop, test, and deploy Python scripts to use in trading and investing.

-Development and Refinement will be done in Jupyter Notebook and then posted here.
+Development and refinement will be done in Jupyter Notebook and then posted here.

-All software, libraries, data, etc. that is used in this repository will be free or open source.
+All software, libraries, data, etc. that is used in this repository is free or open source.

 ## Libraries, APIs, Etc.
 Various libraries, APIs, and other useful tools